eoscostarica/eos-local/readme.md

 - Docker https://docs.docker.com/install/.
 At least 10GB RAM (Docker -> Preferences -> Advanced -> Memory -> 10GB or above)
- You need to use aliasing to pass options to node for npm.
-In the .bashrc file in your home folder:

-alias npm='node --max_old_space_size=10000 /usr/bin/npm'

 - Install node.js v10 on your machine.
 We recommend using [nvm](https://github.com/creationix/nvm) and [avn](https://github.com/wbyoung/avn) to manage multiple node.js versions on your computer.
 - Yarn https://yarnpkg.com/lang/en/docs/install/.
 - Gulp CLI  `yarn global add gulp-cli`.